vinicius77/mern_shopping_fundamentals/README.md

 ## DAY SEVEN (BACKEND JWT AUTHENTICATION)
+### PART 1
 * Created a User Model
 * Created the route to be able to register a user (server.js)
 * WARNING: collection.ensureIndex is deprecated.
 Use createIndexes instead.
-SOLUTION: On serve.js add useCreateIndex: true as a parameter in the mongoose connection
+SOLUTION: On server.js add useCreateIndex: true as a parameter in the mongoose connection
 * Removed body-parser dependency since Express.js has implement it (npm remove body-parser)
 * Install bcryptjs to hash the passwords (npm i bcryptjs)
 * Created users collection on MongoDB and hashed its password